startupjs/startupjs/packages/server/README.md

   }
 ```

 Now in our orm will be checked the permissions to perform the aggregation.
-How to allow users to perform aggregations can be found in the [documentation on permissions](https://core.dmapper.co/docs/permissions).
+See documentation on `@dmapper/permissions` library in `core` (private for dmapper) to find out how to allow users to perform aggregations.

 ## MIT Licence